Selenium: Physical properties

-Optical properties

-Owing to its use as a photoconductor in flat-panel x-ray detectors (see below), the optical properties of amorphous selenium (α-Se) thin films have been the subject of intense research.

 Isotopes

 Selenium has seven naturally occurring isotopes.
 Five of these, 74Se, 76Se, 77Se, 78Se, 80Se, are stable, with 80Se being the most abundant (49.6% natural abundance).
-Also naturally occurring is the long-lived primordial radionuclide 82Se, with a half-life of 9.2×1019 years.
+Also naturally occurring is the long-lived primordial radionuclide 82Se, with a half-life of 8.76×1019 years.
 The non-primordial radioisotope 79Se also occurs in minute quantities in uranium ores as a product of nuclear fission.
 Selenium also has numerous unstable synthetic isotopes ranging from 64Se to 95Se; the most stable are 75Se with a half-life of 119.78 days and 72Se with a half-life of 8.4 days.
 Isotopes lighter than the stable isotopes primarily undergo beta plus decay to isotopes of arsenic, and isotopes heavier than the stable isotopes undergo beta minus decay to isotopes of bromine, with some minor neutron emission branches in the heaviest known isotopes.

 Chemical compounds

 Selenium compounds commonly exist in the oxidation states −2, +2, +4, and +6.
+It is a nonmetal (more rarely considered a metalloid) with properties that are intermediate between the elements above and below in the periodic table, sulfur and tellurium, and also has similarities to arsenic.

 Chalcogen compounds

 Selenium forms two oxides: selenium dioxide (SeO2) and selenium trioxide (SeO3).
-Selenium dioxide is formed by the reaction of elemental selenium with oxygen:
+Selenium dioxide is formed by combustion of elemental selenium: